isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

       <li>4-room for a comfortable living space</li>
       <li>5-room for larger households</li>
     </ul>
-      <p>See Also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/types-of-flats">HDB flat types and its specifications</a></p>
+      <p>See also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/types-of-flats">HDB flat types and its specifications</a></p>
 </div>
 </div>
       <div class="tab">
       <input type="checkbox" id="flat-eligibility">
       <label class="tab-label" for="flat-eligibility">Eligibility Conditions for New Flats</label>
       <div class="tab-content">
-     <p>The eligibility criteria for different flat types depends on your citizenship, age, income ceiling as well as with whom you are applying for the flat (also known as 'co-applicant').
-These factors determines which scheme you will be applying under.</p>
+     <p>The eligibility criteria for different flat types depends on your citizenship, age, income ceiling as well as with whom you are applying for the flat.</p>
      <p>Another criteria to note is that you (and whoever listed in your application) do not own other property overseas or locally, and have not disposed of any within the last 30 months.</p>
-     <p>See Also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/hdb-flat">Overview of Eligibility Conditions</a></p>
+     <p>See also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/hdb-flat">Overview of Eligibility Conditions</a></p>
 </div>
 </div>
 </div>